tag1consulting/dokuwiki-container/README.md

 ## Customizations

-The base container starts with the Alpine distribution, adding lighttpd and all PHP requirements along with DokuWiki.
+The base container starts with the Centos 7 distribution, adding Apahe and all PHP requirements along with DokuWiki.

 ### DokuWiki version